 The neck contains passageways for our nerve and spinal cord to run through.
 These passageways can become narrowed.
 This narrowing process is called stenosis.
-Spinal stenosis is the condition where the space for the spinal cord or existing spinal nerve roots becomes narrowed and compressed.
-Bones spurs are usually the reason for this as we age, however trauma (previous injury), arthritis, a herniated disc or tumour can cause this also.
+Spinal stenosis is the condition where the space for the spinal cord or exiting spinal nerve roots becomes narrowed and compressed.
+Bones spurs, trauma (previous injury), arthritis, a herniated disc or tumour can cause this stenosis.